Cherchercher/ILoveZappo/README.md

-# ILoveZappo
+# ILoveZappos
 Zappos Intern Application

 ##Intro:
-    *ZappoLove is to build an app that takes input from the user as a search query and returns a list of items with the Zappos Rest API.
+    ZappoLove is to build an app that takes input from the user as a search query and returns a list of items with the Zappos Rest API.
-    *Then user can click on a product of their choie and add it to cart with the option to reverse the action.
+    Then user can click on a product of their choie and add it to cart with the option to reverse the action.

 ##Part II:
 *Databinding for the product page